cloudbase/coriolis/README.rst

 API bindings
 ------------

-We’re currently working on API bindings as well, starting with Python and Golang.
+We're currently working on API bindings as well, starting with Python and Golang.

 Any feedback is well appreciated!